hackerkid/blog3/src/pages/blog/detox.md

 * Strava turned out to be another source of distraction.
 The new rule is that I will check Strava only after going for a run.
 * I found another loophole by opening chat.zulip.org.
 The new rule is that I can only check chat.zulip.org at the end of the day.
 * I should probably use the dopamine from these apps as a reward mechanism after deep work sessions.
 I need to give this more thought.

+### Day 2
+* Saying that I should be more mindful about Slack wasn't very actionable.
+I should stop using the desktop app and switch to the web version.
+I'll only check Slack after finishing an intensive work session, limiting my usage to a maximum of 5 minutes.

+### Day 3
+* It's Saturday!
+I resisted the urge to listen to a new podcast episode while running.
+* I devoted most of the day to reading "Measure What Matters," completing nearly 30%.
+It's been a while since I made such significant progress in one day.
+* I accessed Strava a few times.
+I need to add Strava to wellbeing mode and enable wellbeing mode continually, ensuring it restarts automatically if deactivated, for instance, when tracking a run.

+### Day 4 and 5
+* Strava and Slack.
+I forgot to add Strava to wellbeing mode.
+Today I added Strava to wellbeing mode and made attention mode automatically start when Wifi is connected.
+* Need to uninstall Slack.
+* I listened to a meditation focused podcast while going for run.
+I think I have to make an exemption for listening to the meditation podcast since it actually improves the quality of life.
+For example I did the second fastest 10k while listening to it today.
+The first time I did a 10k was also while listening to that podcast.